parkjin-nim/PID_auto_tunning_and_optimization/README.md

 ```

 ### Goals

-In this project the goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+In this project the goal was to implement a PID controller in C++ to maneuver the vehicle around the track using the simulator!
+The simulator provided with the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.
+The car would try to go as close as possible to the 50 MPH speed limit.
+Here, the PID gains were selected such that the car is close to the desired speed(50mph) and have the least errors on the curvy trajectories.

+Auto-tunning is the major tool to achieve the goal.
+The coordinate ascent optimization was utilized to fit the PID parameters automatically.

 ## Basic Build Instructions